lib-teamwork/ComfyUI_HelloMeme/README.md

 ## 🔆 New Features/Updates
-- ✅ `12/08/2024` Added HelloMeme V2 (select "v2" in the version option of the LoadHelloMemeImage/Video Node).
+- ✅ `12/08/2024` Added **HelloMemeV2** (select "v2" in the version option of the LoadHelloMemeImage/Video Node).
 Its features include:
 a.
 Improved expression consistency between the generated video and the driving video.
 b.
 Better compatibility with third-party checkpoints (*we will continuously collect compatible free third-party checkpoints and share them on this page.
 If you'd like to recommend one, please post it on the issue page or email us at songkey@pku.edu.cn*).
 c.
 Reduced VRAM usage.